 10:55

 We head to the room.
-I quickly snaffle seat number 1.
-My colleagues grab seats 3 and 4.
+I quickly snaffle seat number 1 (shown in the diagram) nearest the glass window but at the back of the room.
+My colleagues grab seats 3 and 4 on the opposite side of the desk.
 I didn't plan this but that's a good thing.

 11:00

-My colleagues are deep in conversation but I am keeping an eye out for the client.
+My colleagues are deep in conversation but I am keeping an eye out for our client.

 We get around 1/10th of a second to make a good first impression.
 (Willis and Todorov, 2006).
 This first impression is made before you’ve said anything, so best to lead with an impression of confidence (Harker and Keltner, 2001).